belgort-clark/ctec-121-problem-set-4/problem_set_4_problem_2.md

 ## Problem Statement

 Write a program that asks the user to enter a person's age (in years).
-The program should display a message indicating whether the person is an infant, a child, a teenager, or an adult.
-Following are the guidelines:
+The program must display a message indicating whether the person is an infant, a child, a teenager, or an adult.
+The following are the required guidelines:

 - If the person is 1 year old or less, he or she is an infant.
 - If the person is older than 1 year but younger than 13 years, he or she is a child.